Corters22/ETL-Project/README.md

 ## DATA TRANSFORMATION (Python & Pandas)
 </ul>
 During the transformation phase, we performed various data cleaning tactics to get the data clean before loading into the database.
-None of the datasets requred normalization because they are small
+None of the datasets requred normalization because they are small.
 <ol>
     <li><strong>Data Cleaning & Filtering</strong></li>
         <ul>